elastic/kibana/packages/kbn-migrations/README.md

 - `status` - is the index migrating or migrated
 - `previousIndex` - the name of the previous index (if any), which can be used to rollback or trace the history of migrations
-- `plugins` - an array of plugin metadata, including
+- `types` - an array of types that have at least one migration written for them
-  - id of the plugin
-  - mappings the plugins have applied to the current index
+  - `type` - the id / name of the type to which migrations have been applied
-  - migration ids the plugins have applied to the current index
+  - `migrationIds` - ids of all migrations that have been applied to documents of the specified type
-  - checksums of the mappings and migration ids used to quickly determine if the mappings / migration list has changed
+  - `checksum` - a short hash used to detect if the type is up to date

-To determine if an index needs to be migrated, the migration system compares the plugins in migrationState with the current plugins in the system.
+To determine if an index needs to be migrated, the migration system compares the types in migrationState with the types defined by the current plugins in the system.
 If any of the checksums don't match, a migration is needed.
-Plugins which exist in migrationState but are no longer in the live system are ignored.
+Types which exist in migrationState but are no longer in the live system are ignored.
 Their documents and mappings are retained in the index, so removing / disabling a plugin won't require a migration.

 A migration is required if *any* one of the following statements is true: